 It can be overwhelming to say the least.
-Enough so that most of us shrug our shoulders and trust the powers that be, that if it were unsafe it wouldn’t be allowed in consumer products.
+Enough so that most of us shrug our shoulders and trust the brand name companies; if they were unsafe they wouldn’t be allowed in consumer products.
 Right?
-Wrong.
+Wrong!
 Would you believe that many of these chemicals are also found in industrial products, such as pesticides, degreasers, paint and concrete?

-As stated on the FDA’s website, “with the exception of color additives and a few prohibited ingredients, a cosmetic manufacturer may use almost any raw material as a cosmetic ingredient and market the product without an approval of FDA”.
-It’s also stated that companies and individuals who make these products are responsible for assuring their safety, however specific tests are not required and they do not have to share the safety information with the FDA.
+As stated on the FDA’s website: “With the exception of color additives and a few prohibited ingredients, a cosmetic manufacturer may use almost any raw material as a cosmetic ingredient and market the product without an approval of FDA”.
+It’s also stated that companies and individuals who make these products are responsible for ensuring their safety, however specific tests are not required and they do not have to share the safety information or actual ingredients with the FDA.

 Basically this means that you are the one who has to be responsible for what you put on your skin.
 Remember, your skin is the largest organ of your body-a protective layer through which the body also expels toxins.
 If we clog our pores with harmful products, not only are we ingesting harmful chemicals, but also preventing the elimination of them.

-The following ingredients are commonly found in cosmetics and personal care products such, makeup, cleansers and moisturizers.
-They’ve been found to be carcinogenic (cancer causing) and endocrine disrupters (affecting hormones and reproductive functions) as well as skin and eye irritants.
+The following ingredients are commonly found in cosmetics and personal care products such as makeup, cleansers and moisturizers.
+They’ve been found to be carcinogenic (cancer causing) and endocrine disruptions (affecting hormones and reproductive functions) as well as skin and eye irritants.

 Top 10 Toxic Ingredients

-- BHA and BHT or Butylated Hydroxyanisole and Butylated Hydroxytoluene are preservatives which can be found in many cosmetics including lipstick, moisturizers and is also found in food.
+BHA and BHT or Butylated Hydroxyanisole and Butylated Hydroxytoluene are preservatives which can be found in many cosmetics including lipstick, moisturizers.
+Also found in food

-- Formaldehyde releasing preservatives: Commonly used in cosmetics as DMDM Hydantoin, Diazolidinyl Urea and Quarternium-15 i
+Formaldehyde releasing preservatives: Commonly used in cosmetics as DMDM Hydantoin, Diazolidinyl Urea and Quarternium-15

 Once you start checking the ingredients in your products, you’ll be surprised at how common they are.
-As I said, don’t get overwhelmed, start with changing over one product at a time and be sure to take care of your health in other areas like nutrition, exercise and getting plenty of water.
+Don’t get overwhelmed, start changing your products and be sure to take care of your health in other areas like nutrition, exercise and getting plenty of water.

 Congelton, J. (January 6, 2014).
 Chemicals that Should Disappear from Cosmetics.
 Retrieved from http://www.ewg.org/enviroblog/2014/01/chemicals-should-disappear-cosmetics